Difference Between Short And Long Run

 1. Agriculture:

 • Short Run: A farmer can increase crop production by using more fertilizer or hiring temporary workers during the harvest season.
-However, the size of the farm and the available equipment are fixed in the short run.
+On the flip side, the size of the farm and the available equipment are fixed in the short run.

 • Long Run: A farmer can expand the size of the farm, invest in new irrigation systems, or adopt new farming technologies.
 These changes require time and capital investment but can significantly increase long-run production.